rhomobile/rhomobile-docs/eb/en/edge/api/Log.md

 ####Type
 <span class='text-info'>ARRAY</span>
 ####Description

-<p>List of log destinations that are being used.
-Destination could be set to empty (disable all logging), Logging to several destinations could be set by setting destination to comma separated list in any order (for example &ldquo;stdio,file&rdquo;).
-By default logging to console can be enabled from Config.xml).</p>
+List of log destinations that are being used.
+Destination could be set to empty (disable all logging), Logging to several destinations could be set by setting destination to comma separated list in any order (for example "stdio,file").
+By default logging to console can be enabled from Config.xml).
 ####Values

 <strong>Possible Values</strong> (<span class='text-info'>STRING</span>):

-* Constant: EB.Log.DEST_FILE - String: file
-<p>Log is written to a local file on the device (typically rholog.txt)</p>
+* Constant: EB.Log.DEST_FILE - String: file Log is written to a local file on the device (typically rholog.txt)

-* Constant: EB.Log.DEST_OUTPUT - String: stdio
-<p>Log is written to the standard output (ex: Android ADB)</p>
+* Constant: EB.Log.DEST_OUTPUT - String: stdio Log is written to the standard output (ex: Android ADB)

-* Constant: EB.Log.DEST_URI - String: uri
-<p>Log is written to a remote logger.</p>
+* Constant: EB.Log.DEST_URI - String: uri Log is written to a remote logger.
 ####Access